leangjia/blender_docs/manual/animation/armatures/bones/properties/bendy_bones.rst

 The initial shape of a B-Bone can be defined in Edit Mode as a rest pose of that bone.
 This is useful for curved facial features like curved eyebrows or mouths.

-B-Bones have two sets of the Bendy Bone properties -- one for Edit mode (i.e. the Rest Pose/Base Rig) and another for Pose Mode -- adding together their values to get the final transforms.
+B-Bones have two sets of the Bendy Bone properties -- one for Edit Mode (i.e. the Rest Pose/Base Rig) and another for Pose Mode -- adding together their values to get the final transforms.